MicrosoftDocs/azure-docs/articles/sql-database/sql-database-best-practices-data-sync.md

 1. Sync group A was created with a SQL Database instance and an on-premises SQL Server database, which is associated with local agent 1.
 2. The same on-premises database is registered with local agent 2 (this agent is not associated with any sync group).
-3. Unregistering the on-premises database from local agent 2 removes the tracking/meta tables for the sync group A for the on-premises database.
+3. Unregistering the on-premises database from local agent 2 removes the tracking and meta tables for sync group A for the on-premises database.
-4. Now, the sync group A operations fail, with this error: "The current operation could not be completed because the database is not provisioned for sync or you do not have permissions to the sync configuration tables."
+4. Sync group A operations fail, with this error: "The current operation could not be completed because the database is not provisioned for sync or you do not have permissions to the sync configuration tables."

 #### Solution